-This is a Trust established by the Trustees of the Sandakan Memorial Windows, to enable promising students from remote Kadazandusun villages in Sabah’s interior to receive secondary education at St Michael‘s School, under an arrangement pioneered in 2002.
+This is a Trust established in 2005 by the Trustees of the Sandakan Memorial Windows, to enable promising students from remote Kadazandusun villages in Sabah’s interior to receive secondary education at St Michael‘s School, under an arrangement pioneered in 2002 by St Michael’s Church.
 Without this help, even the most gifted village students cannot hope to pass a nation-wide exam to enter advanced colleges and universities – the passport to a better life.
-Girls, in particular, will benefit from the Trust.
+Girls, in particular, benefit from the Trust.
 Without a scholarship, their only option is to remain in their villages, their potential unfulfilled.
-All of the current intake of students sang and danced at the Dedication and Official Opening of the Memorial Windows.

-This Trust does not require vast amounts of money.
-Our Australian dollar goes a long way in Sabah and, by our standards, the cost of board, lodging, schooling and extra tuition, especially in English, is extremely low.
-Full board and tuition in Sydney costs between $20,000 and $30,000.
-In Sandakan, all this, plus travel to and from the village twice a year, can be bought with just $1,000.
+The Australian dollar goes a long way in Sabah and, by our standards, the cost of board, lodging, schooling and extra tuition, especially in English, is extremely low.
+Full board and tuition in Sydney can cost well in excess of $30,000 per year.
+In Sandakan, all this, plus travel to and from the village twice a year, can be bought for just $1,500 per pupil.

 The work of the Trust has great support in Sabah.
 Below is one of the articles that have appeared in the press.
 Let’s hope it will inspire others to help.